1/9/23 - NOW ENDED - We await a response.

 possession of such firearms and ammunition.

 The Home Office has published a circular describing the effect of the Firearms (Fees) Regulations 2019.
 The regulations apply in England and Wales and in Scotland, and come into force on 1 October 2019.
 They introduce new fees for museum firearm licences, club approval and section 5 authorisations. https://www.gov.uk/government/publications/circular-0062019-firearms-fees-regulations-2019 This follows the publication of the Government’s response to the consultation on fees on 19 June, which is available at the following link: https://www.gov.uk/government/consultations/firearms-licensing-fees You will see that the original draconian fee structure has been at least softened by our responses - particularly through the British Shooting Sports Council; however as is often the way with government consultations, the Home Office had already decided to impose the new fees, but then "consulted" those affected afterwards.
-The Home Office "Guide on [sic] Firearms Licensing Law"
+PERSONAL SECURITY ADVICE

 [URGENT UPDATE 5/10/18] The British Shooting Sports Council has just made us aware of a circulation from the National Ballistics Intelligence Service (NaBIS) informing us that a number of firearm and shotgun certificate holders have had their details published on-line.
 This is the advice they are giving certificate holders: